chichiwang/notes/languages/java/modern_java/README.md

 The Java EE 8 release will be the last release of the Java EE specification by Oracle.
 The specification is being donated by Oracle to the Eclipse Foundation where it will be open-sourced.
 Java EE will be rebranded to Jakarta EE.
 It is expected that Jakarta EE will continue the legacy of the scalable, maintainable platform that Java EE has become.

 A competitor to Java EE called the Spring Framework has gained huge popularity as well.

+### Microframeworks
+Java microframeworks were developed to help build Java applications as microservices hosted on cloud architecture.
+These applications are typically smaller than their enterprise counterparts.

+Microframeworks include:
+* Spring Boot
+  * Comprised of the Spring Boot application and other Spring libraries that provide solutions to challenges that are encountered in the cloud
+  * Netflix offers many libraries to deal with the challenges of cloud architecture
+  * Takes a convention over configuration approach
+* MicroProfile
+  * Selects a subset of Java EE specifications that are relevant for building cloud applications and adds some missing components
+  * A developer can still leverage previous Java EE knowledge to build microservices
+* Vert.x
+  * Open source project by Red Hat
+* Play Framework
+  * Open source microframework sponsored by Lightbend